 Most problems or complaints that students may have with the school or its administrators can be resolved through a personal meeting with the student's instructor or the education program manager.
-If, however, this action does not resolve the matter to the satisfaction of the student, he/she may submit a written complaint to the Chief Academic Officer at the main campus: Workshops for Warriors 2970 Main Street San Diego, CA 92113
+If, however, this action does not resolve the matter to the satisfaction of the student, he/she may submit a written complaint to the Chief Academic Officer at the main campus:

+Workshops for Warriors, 2970 Main Street San Diego, CA 92113

 The written complaint must contain a statement of the nature of the problem, the date the problem occurred, the names of the individual's involved, copies of documents if any, which contain information regarding the problem, evidence demonstrating that the institution's complaint procedure was properly followed, and the student's signature.
-Upon receipt of the grievance the COO and Chief Academic Officer will hold a mediation session within 5 business days.
 The student can expect to receive a written response within ten business days.
-If the grievance cannot be settled with mediation the grievance will be escalated to the CEO for review.
 Student's rights are set forth at various places in this catalog.
 Contact the Chief Academic Officer if you require additional information.